spneshaei/ml-project-2-chili-project/README.md

 - `GPT Knowledge Tracing.ipynb` notebook: Contains the code for running inference using GPT-3.5 API.

 - `gpt_helpers.py`: Contains helper functions for running inference using GPT-3.5 API in the `GPT Knowledge Tracing.ipynb` notebook.

+- `GPT-2 Fine-tuning.ipynb` notebook: Contains the code for fine-tuning GPT-2 on the dataset.

 - `report.pdf`: Contains the final report of the project.